 Where to Stay if you’re not doing the “Sintra Day Trip”

 I chose Lawrence’s Hotel for my accommodation.
 I was not disappointed.
 The suites are beautifully appointed, elegant, charming and full of character.
 It has the perfect upscale B&B feel to it, all with a great view and at a good price.
 On top of that, it was steps away from my favorite castle, Quinta da Regaleira.

 Now about Quinta da Regaleira.
 I am once again going to use this descriptive adjective because it’s the only word that fully embodies its aura: Enchanted.
 Much of the feeling comes from the rich grounds but also from the Manuelin architecture.
 Manuelin architecture is detailed, intricate, romantic and ornate.
 As quoted from Wikipedia:

 This innovative style synthesizes aspects of Late Gothic architecture with influences of the SpanishPlateresque style, Mudéjar, Italian urban architecture, and Flemish elements.
 It marks the transition from Late Gothic to Renaissance.
 The construction of churches and monasteries in Manueline was largely financed by proceeds of the lucrative spice trade with Africa and India. ….The style was much influenced by the astonishing successes of the voyages of discovery of Portuguese navigators, from the coastal areas of Africa to the discovery of Brazil and the ocean routes to the Far East, drawing heavily on the style and decorations of East Indian temples.

-Many chefs have their spin on bacalao, this one was a bit non traditional but still yum.
-Both of us ordered the chocolate tart with accompanying home made ice cream for dessert.
+Many chefs have their signature spin on bacalao, this one a bit non traditional.
+The chocolate tart with accompanying home made ice cream for dessert was brought to the table afterward.
 This was earthy, no frills cuisine.
 A great meal.
-The restaurant was Cafe Paris, Central Palace Hotel.

 Moorish Castle and Surrounding Fortress and Grounds